Pembroke School, Adelaide: Events

 In October 2003, arsonists targeted the school's drama building.
 The structure was damaged and students' art and drama projects destroyed.

 In 2006, Pembroke became the first school in South Australia to be granted an exemption from anti-discrimination laws in order to accept a greater number of girls than boys.
 The exemption was required because a gender imbalance which had arisen in lower year levels had to be redressed.
 The exemption was extended for a further three years in August 2009.

-Pembroke continues to embark upon ambitious building projects, funded in part by donations and fundraising.
+Pembroke continues to embark upon building projects, funded in part by donations and fundraising.
 In November 2007, plans to build a multimillion-dollar visual arts and centre and auditorium were announced.
 The building was completed in March 2009 and officially opened in May.

 With the advent of the Building Education Revolution, the heritage-listed Angove House on the Girton campus was refurbished and restored.
 Work on the junior school established new classrooms and the new Early Learning Centre.